katanemo/katanemo-aaa/samples/ehr-service/README.md

     ```
     $ katutil get-default-service | jq -r .serviceId
     ```
-3. Deploy ARC and Katanemo using CD
+3. Deploy Katanemo's Authentication Runtime Client (ARC), Lambda Authorizer, API Gateway and EHR SaaS Service using CDK
    > Use account-email that you used when onboarding with katanemo.
 And complete service registration step to get service-id
     ```
     $ sh deploy.sh <katanemo-account-email> <service-id>